 Optionally, in the Boot disk section, click Change to configure your boot disk.
 For Linux systems, ensure that the boot disk is at least 16 GB.

-Under Access Scope, for the Compute Engine default service account, select Set access for each API.
+- If you are using the Compute Engine default service account, select Set access for each API.

 API Access Cloud Source Repositories Read Write Compute Engine Read Write Service Control Enabled Service Management Read Only Cloud Logging API Full Cloud Monitoring API Full Cloud Trace Write Only Storage Full